suse-edge/atip/README.md

-# SUSE ATIP
+# SUSE Edge for Telco examples

-This repository contains some examples of how to deploy SUSE ATIP on different environments.
+This repository contains some examples of how to deploy SUSE Edge for Telco (formerly known as ATIP) in different environments.

 ##  Components